zizmorcore/zizmor/docs/usage.md

 ### Use in GitHub Actions

 `zizmor` is designed to integrate with GitHub Actions.
-In particular, `zizmor --format sarif` specifies [SARIF] as the output format, which GitHub's code scanning feature also supports.
+In particular, `zizmor --format sarif` specifies [SARIF] as the output format, which GitHub's code scanning feature uses.

 You can integrate `zizmor` into your CI/CD however you please, but one easy way to do it is with a workflow that connects to [GitHub's code scanning functionality].

-The following is an example of such a workflow:
+!!! important

+    The workflow below performs a [SARIF] upload, which is available for public repositories and for GitHub Enterprise Cloud organizations that have [Advanced Security].
+If neither of these apply to you, then you can adapt the workflow to emit JSON or diagnostic output via `--format json` or `--format plain` respectively.

 ```yaml title="zizmor.yml"
 name: GitHub Actions Security Analysis with zizmor 🌈